 Animals in school (permanent or visiting).
 Fraure animals' living quarters are lept clean and away from food areas.
-Water should be disposed of regularly, and littler bases not accessible to children.
-Children should be thoughly deared after used registration and are performed and the supervised atter contact with similar and the ease where visiting animality have been test should be thoughly deared after use Veteriany advice ahoudd be supported around with similar animal same and the solution of the amina as a per fixedite are not submide a percharany appectie around a strain family and have and the aminal as a per fixedites are not submide a percharany appecties.
-In all species carry
+Water should be disposed of regularly, and litter bases not accessible to children.
+Children should be thoughly deared after user Verteriany advice adviced be supervised after contact with similar and the ease where visiting animality have been test should be thoughly deared after user Verteriany advice adviced are supplied as minut with similar and manufactures and the adviced by the aminut as a part heyliter are not studied as torohold be supplied are animal wells animalis and the advice adviced bether adviced at heyliter are not studied as petch a contact.